Frederik Meijer Gardens & Sculpture Park: Management

-David Hooker was the president and CEO at Meijer Gardens from 2006–2022.
-Charles Burke was appointed as Hooker's successor, to begin February 13, 2023.
+David Hooker was the President & CEO at Meijer Gardens from 2006 to 2022.
+Charles Burke was appointed as Hooker's successor, starting in 2023.

 In 2022, Meijer Gardens announced the hire of Suzanne Ramljak as Chief Curator.

 Architecture

 The Lena Meijer Conservatory was designed by Cox, Medendorp and Olson, and utilizes galvanized steel for the frame construction.

 In May 2019, the New York partners Tod Williams Billie Tsien Architects were selected to re-envision and expand the facilities at Meijer Gardens, with the assistance of local partners Progressive AE and Owen-Ames-Kimball Co.
 The expanded and updated 69,000 square foot welcome center, designed by Tod Williams Billie Tsien Architects, displays a large relief sculpture by Spanish artist Jaume Plensa carved from four white marble slabs, each at 19 feet in height.